DocumentationAPI ReferenceRelease Notes

 Properties

-What are properties in Deepchecks LLM Evaluation, what kinds of properties are there and how they are used.
+What are properties in Deepchecks LLM Evaluation, what kinds of properties are there and how they are used and managed

-Properties are one-dimensional values that are calculated on each text sample.
-For example, a property could be simple text characteristics such as the number of words in the text, or more complex properties such identifying if the text contains toxic language, or if a given summary is capturing the key points of the original article.
+Properties are one-dimensional values that are calculated for each text sample.
+They can have numeric or categorical values.
+For example, a property could be simple text characteristics such as the number of words in the text, or more complex properties such as identifying the text language, detecting hallucination likelihood, or checking to what extent a given summary captures the original article's key points.
+They are built to allow automatic scalable evaluation, alongside quick root cause analysis.

 What kinds of properties are there?